Saibot393/Rideable/README.md

 - Prevent enemy riding: to stop tokens from riding enemy tokens (GMs ignore this setting)
 #### Client:
 - Rider movement: to decide what shall happen if a rider tries to move while still being mounted, either dismount the rider, stop the movement or move the ridden token
-- Message popups: to activate some pop ups on certain actions
+- Message popups: to activate some popups on certain actions
 - Own message popups only: to only show message popups from tokens you control
 #### Tokens (separate tab):
 - Token is Rideable: to override world default for this token